MarkB19988/CapstoneProject1-ZSL/README.md

 One final concern that the client raised was that of difficulty.
 The client felt that the maze looked too simple and would not keep the player(s) engaged for the full 5 minutes they required.
 We had thought about this previously so having some feedback on this was welcomed.
 Increasing the difficult or length of the maze would not be a difficult task so we made this a low priority as the client also stated that without a demo they could be wrong.

-## Analysis of the Feedback (Meeting With Client and Student Survey)
+## Analysis of the Research (Meeting With Client and Student Survey)

-From the answers we recieved from our questions and what the client told us we were able to come out with the following key feedback:
+From the answers we recieved from our questions and what the client told us we were able to extrapolate the following key feedback:

 Noted feedback:
 * Maze screen - want the chain to be the main feature/focus.